 Hydrogen can be produced from diverse domestic feedstocks using a variety of process technologies.
-Hydrogen-containing compounds such as fossil fuels, biomass or even water can be a source of hydrogen.
-Thermochemical processes can be used to produce hydrogen from biomass and from fossil fuels such as coal, natural gas and petroleum.
-Power generated from sunlight, wind and nuclear sources can be used to produce hydrogen electrolytically.
-Sunlight alone can also drive photolytic production of hydrogen from water, using advanced photoelectrochemical and photobiological processes.
+Hydrogen-containing compounds such as fossil fuels, biomass, or even water can be a source of hydrogen.
+Thermochemical processes are used to produce hydrogen from fossil fuels such as natural gas and coal or from renewable sources such as biomass.
+Electricity generated from sunlight, wind, and nuclear sources can be used to electrolytically produce hydrogen from water.
+Sunlight by itself can also be used to directly produce hydrogen from water using advanced photoelectrochemical, thermochemical, and photobiological processes.

 Hydrogen from Natural Gas